robertin02/DiscreteControl/README.md

-Discrete Control project for students from AGH University of Krakow
+Discrete Control project for students from AGH University of Krakow, faculty of Mechanical Engineereing and Robotics